Click to start searching

 • once registered for GST, be able to claim ‘input tax credits’ from the ATO for the amount of GST included in the price of qualifying acquisitions of goods and services (requiring certain requirements be met)

-Importantly, input tax credits can normally only be claimed once a valid tax invoice is help for the relevant expense.
+Importantly, input tax credits can normally only be claimed once a valid tax invoice is produced for the relevant expense.

 To register your organisation for GST purposes, you will need to have an ABN.
 Once you have an ABN, you can start the process for registration for GST through the ATO's online services for business, by phone or seek assistance from your accountant or lawyer.